tunedprogrammer/tunedprogrammer/readme.md

 # Hello, World! 👋

-I'm Yash, a passionate Developer based in Kolhapur.
+I'm Yash, a passionate Developer based in Pune.

 ## 🚀 About Me